Vedvilas/Task-Repo/Ec2 Start-Stop Using Lambda.md

-# Creating a schedule for STOP/START the AWS EC2 instances as per the required time frame for the cost optimisation perspective.
+# Create the schedule for the start/stop AWS EC2 instances using the lambda function.

 ## Introduction: